braboj/tutorial-git/02-Concepts/03-git-objects.md

 -------------------------------------------------------------------------------
 ### Commit object
-Store the metadata about a commit, such as the author, the date of the commit and references to the parent and all the other changes represented by a tree object.
+Commit objects store the metadata about a commit, such as the author, the date of the commit and references to the parent and all the other changes represented by a tree object.

 ```shell